 Why was science so popular in this period?

 What were the boundaries of public science - who was excluded or denigrated?

 Does it make sense to distinguish between 'real science' and 'popular science' in this period?

-Read the Roy Porter piece and one of the three pairs of readings that follow.
+Choose one of the three pairs of readings below.
 Each pair has a secondary source and a related (short) primary source.

 Terrall, Mary.
 ‘Gendered Spaces, Gendered Audiences: Inside and Outside the Paris Academy of Sciences’.
 Configurations 3, no. 2 (1 May 1995): 207–32

 Fontenelle, Bernard le Bovier de.
 Trans.
 William Gardiner.
 Conversations on the Plurality of Worlds.
 London, 1715.
 Read pages 4-12.
 Available online here.